A stochastic model for cell adhesion to the vascular wall: Continuous limiting models and characterization of the dynamics

 for

-Linetsky also remarks that using the large-$n$ estimates \eqref{eq:lambdan_large}-\eqref{eq:cn_large} instead of computating zeros of the Kummer function provides quite satisfactory results, in particular for $c/a$ small.
-For a better accuracy, one can also use the exact expression for the first term, then the estimates.
-The following numerical simulation was performed using only the asymptotic expansion of $\lambda_n$ and $o_n$ even for $n$ small, since it is observed that this approximation does not change qualitatively the profile (see figure \ref{fig:CIR_hit}).
-Obviously, in this case, the obtained function is not a probability density.
-An inconsistency tends to appear near $\{t=0\}$ due to the approximation, but the overall shape was conserved.
+Linetsky also notices that using \eqref{eq:lambdan_large}-\eqref{eq:cn_large} instead of computing zeros of the Kummer function provides satisfactory results, in particular when $c/a$ is small.
+For better accuracy, one can also use the exact expressions \eqref{eq:lambda}-\eqref{eq:on} of the first term of the decomposition, then the estimates \eqref{eq:lambdan_large}- \eqref{eq:cn_large} for the others.
+The following numerical simulation was performed using the asymptotic expansions of $\lambda_n$ and $o_n$ only, even for $n$ small, since it is observed that this approximation does not change qualitatively the profile (see Figure \ref{fig:CIR_hit}).
+Obviously, in this case, the obtained function is not a probability density, and an inconsistency tends to appear near $t=0$ due to the approximation, but the overall shape is preserved.